sutkarsh414/FlynautTask/README.md

 npm run dev

-This code will run server and client simultaneously.
+This code will run server and client parallely.